Download from sharepoint, exchange online, onedrive is blocked even if the Device is Compliant

 Microsoft Edge Sign in button

-• Select or use your organization email ID and password to signin to Microsoft Edge browser.
+• Select or use your organization email ID and password to sign in to the Microsoft Edge browser.

 Conclusion

-In this blog post, we have seen how to send device compliance status to Azure AD when using Google chrome browser.
+In this blog post, we have seen how to send device compliance status to Entra ID when using the Google Chrome browser.
 You will require a Windows Accounts extension for this.
-Microsoft Edge natively supports authentication with Azure AD therefore you will not require any extension for Microsoft Edge browser.
+Microsoft Edge natively supports authentication with Entra ID, therefore you will not require any extension for Microsoft Edge browser.